cfengine/documentation/guide/language-concepts/variables.markdown

 As you can see, the reports section references both the list passed in as an argument `x` and a local list variable defined in `other`.

-The alternative is to map the global reference "va.tmpdirs" within the hardening bundle.
+The alternative is to map the global reference `va.tmpdirs` within the hardening bundle.

 ```cf3